jonas-schiel/market-crisis-detection/README.md

 - Tickers used: SPY, QQQ, IWM, GLD, TLT, and ^VIX
 - See the data folder for more info

-**ML Methods Used:** Logistic Regression, Random Forest, Gradient Boosting, Isolation Forest
+**ML Methods Used:**
+- Logistic Regression
+- Random Forest
+- Gradient Boosting
+- Isolation Forest

 ## Results